 - A "stumbling block" is anyone who seduces others to sin. - A "stumbling block" is anyone who makes a false profession, anyone who claims to be a follower of Christ, but who is not. - A "stumbling block" is anyone who discourages a person from following and serving Christ.

 Jesus is saying there will always be temptations to sin.
-It's impossible, but stumbling blocks; offences will come, but it will be terrible for anyone who causes that to happen.
+It's impossible, but offenses; stumbling blocks will come, but it will be terrible for anyone who causes them to happen.
 We will be reminded of Judas Iscariot being the one the offence will come through.
-So this is really a warning that offense will come.
-And the disciples had to guard against this grave sin.
+So, this is really a warning that offense will come.
+And the disciples had to guard themselves against this grave sin.

 17:2 It were better for him that a millstone were hanged about his neck, and he cast into the sea, than that he should offend one of these little ones.
-There are four laws in this passage.
+There are five laws in this passage.

 1. The "first law" is a severe warning: leading another person into sin brings heavy judgment.

 The word "millstone" is the word for a donkey.
-The word "mulos" is the word for the millstone that the http://www.pitwm.net/pitwm-sunday-school.html donkey pulled around and around to grind the grain.
+The word "mulos" is the word for the millstone that the donkey pulled around and around to grind the grain.
 Thus, the millstone Jesus spoke of is the huge millstone, not the small hand millstone used by the women to grind a little grain at a time.
 The very fact that Jesus chose the huge millstone shows how great this sin is.
 The person would be held to the bottom of the sea by the most awful and terrible weight.
-The sin of leading others astray is where Jesus stresses that its condemnation will be awful and terrible; the most awful sin that can be committed.
-"Little ones" mentioned here have nothing to do with children, but rather believers who are clothed with humility, the ones who belong to Him, those allowing the Lord to defend them.
-They are little in their own eyes, but held very dear by the Lord and watched over minutely by Him.
+The sin of leading others astray is where Jesus

+Givestresses that its condemnation will be awful and terrible; the most awful sin that can be committed.

+"Little ones" mentioned here have nothing to do with children, but rather believers who are young in the faith, immature, and vulnerable; and easily led astray; new believers that needed protecting.